oyinadedoyin/Loan-Analytics-Report-Using-Power-BI-and-Writing-DAX/README.md

 - **Percentage change year on year**
 - **Dynamic report header** (a text-based measure)

 While measures can be created within existing tables in the report, such as the students table, a separate table named 'My Measures' was created for ease of management.
 This approach simplifies measure creation and organization.
-To accomplish this, an empty table named 'My Measures' was generated using the 'Enter Data' option from the Home tab, providing a centralized location for managing and accessing all measures within the report.
+To accomplish this, an empty table named 'My Measures' was generated using the 'Enter Data' option from the Home tab.

 To create the first measure - Total loans, right click on the my measures table table and select new measure.
 ```